U.S. Naval Base Subic Bay: Closure due to disagreements in leasing costs

-From 1988 to 1992, the US Government and Philippine government tried to renegotiate the terms of an extension of the military bases at Subic and Clark.
+From 1988 to 1992, the US and Philippine governments tried to renegotiate the terms of an extension of the military bases at Subic and Clark.
 This referred to the Military Bases Agreement of 1947, which was due to expire.
 Intense negotiations between the governments of the United States and the Philippines began.
 These negotiations resulted in the Treaty of Friendship, Peace and Cooperation between the United States and the Republic of the Philippines.
 This would have extended the lease of the American bases in the Philippines.
-However, a bone of contention remained the amount of money that the US Government would pay to the Philippine government for the lease and use of the bases.
+However, in contention was the amount of money that the US government would pay to the Philippine government for the lease and use of the bases.

 As per C.R.
-Anderegg, the Vice Commander of Clark Air Base, Philippines wanted $825 million per year for a period of seven years, but the U.S. Government would not budge from the earlier agreed $360 million per year for 10 years.
-This was not the first such hike demanded by the Philippines - in 1984, a similar hike had been asked and given for Clark Air Base.
+Anderegg, the vice commander of Clark Air Base, the Philippines wanted $825 million per year for a period of seven years, but the US government would not budge from the earlier agreed $360 million per year for 10 years.
+This was not the first such hike demanded by the Philippines; in 1984, a similar hike had been asked and given for Clark Air Base.
 However, this time, the US government did not agree.

 On 13 September 1991, the Philippine Senate rejected the ratification of this treaty.

-In December 1991, the two governments were again in talks to extend the withdrawal of American forces for three years but this broke down as the United States refused to detail their withdrawal plans or to answer if nuclear weapons were kept on base.
-Additionally, the United States offered only one quarter of the $825 million in rent sought by the Filipino Government.
-Finally on 27 December, President Corazon Aquino, who had previously fought to delay the U.S. pullout to cushion the country's battered economy, issued a formal notice for the U.S. to leave by the end of 1992.
-Naval Station Subic Bay was the U.S.'s largest overseas defense facility after Clark Air Base was closed.
+In December 1991, the two governments were again in talks to extend the withdrawal of American forces for three years but this broke down as the United States refused to detail their withdrawal plans or to answer if it kept nuclear weapons on base.
+Additionally, the United States offered only one quarter of the $825 million in rent sought by the Philippine government.
+Finally on 27 December, President Corazon Aquino, who had previously fought to delay the U.S. pullout to cushion the country's battered economy, issued a formal notice for the US to leave by the end of 1992.
+Naval Station Subic Bay was the US's largest overseas defense facility after Clark Air Base was closed.